Mission | Beliefs | Philosophy

 Our Goal: To establish a church of people who are learning and teaching others to hold fast to the hope of Christ’s return.

-- Our desire is to carefully examine everything we do as a church so that we might strip away any unnecessary Christian dogma (core principles that must be upheld by followers of a religion).
+Our desire is to carefully examine everything we do as a church so that we might hold on to those practices commanded in Scripture and remain flexible in areas that are not.

-- Our desire is to work together to do something radically obedient to what we feel the New Testament presents as normal church life.
+Our desire is to work together to provide what we feel the New Testament presents as normal church life.

 Why Senoia?
 We believe Senoia provides a unique opportunity to reach a growing community that offers a variety of living and employment options in the surrounding cities for our members.